GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

-For more details about this issue, including how applications should do logging and how to disable this restriction see section 'Writing To Standard Output' in [ApplicationIssues Application Issues] and section 'Apache Error Log Files' in [DebuggingTechniques Debugging Techniques].
+For more details about this issue, including how applications should do logging and how to disable this restriction see section 'Writing To Standard Output' in :doc:`ApplicationIssues` and section 'Apache Error Log Files' in :doc:`DebuggingTechniques`.

-*Q*: Can mod_wsgi be used with Python virtual environments created using Ian Bicking's 'virtualenv' package?
+**Q**: Can mod_wsgi be used with Python virtual environments created using Ian Bicking's 'virtualenv' package?

-*A*: Yes.
-For more details see [VirtualEnvironments Virtual Environments].
+**A**: Yes.
+For more details see :doc:`VirtualEnvironments`.

 Access Control Mechanisms
 -------------------------

-*Q*: Why are client user credentials not being passed through to the WSGI application in the 'HTTP_AUTHORIZATION' variable of the WSGI environment?
+**Q**: Why are client user credentials not being passed through to the WSGI application in the 'HTTP_AUTHORIZATION' variable of the WSGI environment?

-*A*: User credentials are not passed by default as doing so is insecure and could expose a users password to WSGI applications which shouldn't be permitted to see it.
+**A**: User credentials are not passed by default as doing so is insecure and could expose a users password to WSGI applications which shouldn't be permitted to see it.
 Such a situation might occur within a corporate setting where HTTP authentication mechanisms were used to control access to